-Some of this advanced technology combines in one unit depth direction as well as GPS determinant of location such as in the Humminbird NS25.
+Some of this advanced technology combines in one unit depth direction as well as GPS determinant of location.
 The Global Positioning System (GPS), in combination with a depth finder, offers a powerful tool according to Easley.
-Anglers will be able to access accurate and rapid location of a desired way point.
+Anglers can access accurate and rapid location of a desired way point.

-One of the problems with past GPS units was the limitation placed on the accuracy you could obtain due to the military degradation of satellite signals.
+One of the problems with older GPS units was the limitation placed on the accuracy you could obtain due to the military degradation of satellite signals.
 The units receiving scrambled signals would locate within 100 meters or so.
-Easley indicates that the new units will offer differential GPS, which means data from beacons help to overcome the scramble effect and allow accuracy of location well within 10 meters.
+Units made after 2006 offer differential GPS, which means data from beacons help to overcome the scramble effect and allow accuracy of location well within 10 meters.

 If you plan to purchase a portable unit that operates off a battery, then you should determine if the loss of power means loss acquired data.

 While many of the new GPS units are more streamlined with fewer buttons, you are still going to have to commit effort to use them most effectively.
 Fortunately, these units are improving in function as well as becoming more user friendly due to computer enhanced menus that walk you through the various steps.

 The idea of a depth finder/GPS unit has obvious immediate use for bass fishermen in that if you know the level fluctuations in a given lake, you can play off the depth to more quickly get to the general area of a desired way point.